janboone/applied-economics/source/source/plan.rst

 python datacamp
 ---------------

-The Python datacamp column refers to the following website:
+The Datacamp column in the schedule refers to the following website:
 `<https://www.datacamp.com/home#tab_python-courses>`_.
 For this
 course, you need to follow the courses: